 | Fiji | 23 | 47 |

-Marine wildlife: Clearer seas and calmer conditions make winter ideal for ocean activities.
-Humpback whales migrate through Tonga and French Polynesia roughly July–November, offering world-class (and tightly regulated) encounters.
-Fiji’s manta ray season runs roughly May–October, with reliable sightings in the Yasawa Islands.[4], [5], [6] Always book with accredited operators and follow local rules designed to protect the animals.
+Marine wildlife: Clearer seas and calmer conditions make winter the best time for ocean activities.
+Humpback whales migrate through Tonga and French Polynesia roughly July–November, offering world-class encounters under tightly regulated conditions.
+Fiji’s manta ray season runs roughly May–October, with reliable sightings in the Yasawa Islands.[4], [5], [6]

 Products Worth Considering